HORSEY

 Seal asleep on Horsey Beach |

-Returning back to the village itself, we find the church of All Saints, which has a rounded tower and is a lovely remote and peaceful church.
+Returning back to the village itself, we find the church of All Saints, which has a Saxon rounded tower, with the remainder of the building dating from around the 13th century.
+It's location is a lovely remote and peaceful place.
 The remainder of Horsey is made up of pretty cottages and leafy lanes. |

 Horsey church of All Saints |